alex-2015/webappfind/README.md

     directly with each other via postMessage, but this approach allows the user to do their own coupling rather than be dependent on a particular integration of services.
-    1. Allow command line to specify (or let WebAppFind determine according to some permutation of the file path) the exact window and possibly Panorama group and/or pinned status into which the web app with desktop file will be opened (the web app could handle moving itself instead but only if the web app were AsYouWish-based and the user preferences supplied the file path).
-Alternatively, the executable might have logic to determine the profile in a similarly automated (as opposed to hard-coded) manner.
-The advantage of either approach would be to allow the user a better web app grouping organization corresponding to the hierarchical organization they can find on the desktop.
     1. Support an optional, hard-coded web app URL (optionally looking for fallbacks if the supplied one is a protocol but not found) and/or hard-coded file type (to circumvent the normal detection procedures